YottaDB/YDBDoc/ProgrammersGuide/langext.rst

 .. contents::
    :depth: 2

 In addition to providing all of the ANSI standard M features, YottaDB offers a number of language extensions.
 In this chapter, the language extensions are grouped by intended function to demonstrate their relationships to each other and to the programming process.
 A summary table is provided in each section.
-For a full description of a particular extension, refer to its complete entry in the `“Commands” <commands.html>`_, `“Functions” <functions.html>`_, or `“Intrinsic Special Variables” <isv.html>`_ chapters.
+For a full description of a particular extension, refer to its complete entry in the `"Commands" <commands.html>`_, `"Functions" <functions.html>`_, or `"Intrinsic Special Variables" <isv.html>`_ chapters.

 The following sections describe the YottaDB language extensions listed below: